 Medication is a proven, powerful tool that helps people to achieve better mental health, especially for people who feel like they may have otherwise hit a wall in their journey toward better mental health.
 While medications like antidepressants aren’t for everyone, it’s important to separate fact from fiction to make your own informed decision.

-If you’re interested in learning whether this type of treatment for depression and anxiety may be appropriate for you, I’d encourage you to check out Prairie Health and to schedule a free 15-minute consultation with a member of our care team.
+If you’re interested in meeting with a psychiatrist to learning whether this type of treatment for depression and anxiety may be appropriate for you, I’d encourage you to check out Prairie Health and to schedule a free 15-minute consultation with a member of our care team.